 A few days before lockdown, I sent TeamEV home to work, not knowing when we’d be back in the office together again.
 As I write this, five months on, we’ve still not returned and here’s the shocker… we’re not actually planning to.
-I KNOW!
+Flexible working is here to stay!

 We’re leaving our wonderful Colmore Row office to embrace the next few months (maybe years) with the flexibility it needs.
-Now, the timing of our office lease being up did force a decision – and may have ended in a different result otherwise – but I think now is as good a time as any to not renew it and adapt to what’s happening around us.
+Now, the timing of our office lease being up did force a decision – and may have ended in a different result otherwise – but I think now is as good a time as any to not renew it, embrace flexible working, and adapt to what’s happening around us.
 I think we should all be looking at the way we work and encourage change.

 Flexibility forces good communication